 My friend went on to tell me that they used to.
 But they couldn’t have any fun.
-When you’re young married students (and I am one), it’s true that things can get a bit tight.
+When you’re young married students (and I used to be one), it’s true that things can get a bit tight.
 And my friend was telling me that they would want to go out and do something, but all of their friends would always say they didn’t want to spend the money.
 So they’d end up just over at someone’s house chatting – then going home.

 Apparently there was a lot of stress about money.
 Things were tight and they were always worried about the car breaking down, or running out of money for groceries.
 Their solution to take away the stress of very little income?
 Take out some student loans.
 He began to explain that since they had taken out their loans (approaching $30,000, and he still has four semesters of school left) they were no longer stressed about money.
 If the car broke down, they didn’t want to pay for repairs, but they knew they had the money.

 Don’t Let Loans Be an Excuse to Live Above Your Means

 I just listened.
 No stress? $30,000 in debt and still going and they don’t have any stress?
 I couldn’t believe my ears.
 This is typical Student Loan Syndrome (SLS).

 SLS is rampant on college campuses.
 You can usually find SLS where you see someone living outside of their means.
 A lot of times, especially with young married students, they tend to want to take on the lifestyle of their parents.
 The result is usually a lot of “necessary” purchases that really can’t be afforded by the young couple.